 6) Advantages: There are lots of concessions parents can take advantage of when they travel with kids.
 Things like skipping lines, family discounts, seats on public transport and other such ‘bonuses’ that parents can take advantage of while abroad.
 Depending on where you are in the world this applies to some place more than others.
 Yet it’s worth noting that parents should try and take advantage of these options as much as possible just to make with lives a little easier.

-There were many more of these types of tips I gleaned from my encounters with young travelling families, yet these were the big ones that came up across more than one conversation.
+There were many more of these types of tips I gleaned from my encounters with young travelling families, some were even brave enough to take their kids travelling on bus rides in the US.. imagine. yet these were the big ones that came up across more than one conversation.
 My newfound respect for the patience and love parents show towards their kids keeps growing when I hear about some of the ‘nightmare’ stories some of these guys have had.. imagine 16 hour flights with 2 kids that both have earaches and then both also start vomiting.. everywhere..